omgimanerd/game-framework/README.md

 # game-framework
-This is a generic multiplayer game framework used by us.
+This is a generic multiplayer game framework used by me.
+The master branch contains a minimal implementation of multiplayer interaction on top of which more functionality can be added.

 ## Games Built With This Framework
   - [tankanarchy](https://www.github.com/penumbragames/tankanarchy)